Treating Disease at the Genetic Level

 Alfred A. Bove, MD, PhD, is professor emeritus of medicine at Temple University School of Medicine in Philadelphia, and former president of the ACC.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Genetic Arrhythmic Conditions, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, Acute Heart Failure
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Genetic Arrhythmic Conditions, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, Acute Heart Failure

 Keywords: CardioSource WorldNews, Calcium, Dietary, Cardiomyopathies, Channelopathies, Chromosomes, DNA, Genetic Structures, Heart Failure, Turner Syndrome